Manuscript Formatting Guidelines

 While other types of structure can be used for review articles, the sections "Introduction", "Methods" and "Results" or "Conclusion" are required.

-2.3.
 Information about the Authors.
 Before submitting the article, the author should make sure that the authors identity is hidden and the text does not contain information about the authors and/or any indirect references to them.
 This is necessary for blind peer review.
-The information about all authors should be sent in a separate file (link to the template).
+The information about all authors should be sent in a separate file for the articles in Russian both in Russian and in English, for the articles in English only in English, like in the example:

 UDC (https://teacode.com/online/udc/)